Different Types of Aggregate, Their Uses, and Sizes

 Density

 The density of aggregate materials will directly relate to the weight.
 For some applications, lightweight aggregates have an advantage.
 For example, earthworks structures constructed over weak soils can lead to bearing failure of the foundation soil.
 The use of lightweight aggregates reduces the bearing pressure and reduces the potential for failure.
 Similarly, the use of lightweight aggregates can significantly reduce the settlement of earth structures.
-Lightweight aggregate has been used as a structural fill in TensarTech reinforced soil walls to reduce settlements.
+Lightweight aggregate has been used as a structural fill in TensarTech reinforced soil walls to reduce settlement and improve performance.

 Image-4.jpg